thinkful-ei26/mylittlelibrary-client/src/README.md

  A teacher can perform the following actions,
 1. Create an account with user credential.
-2. Access a restricted few upon login.
+2. Access a restricted view upon login.
-3. Add new items to the catalog
+3. Add new items to the catalog.
-4. Update items in the catalog
+4. Update items in the catalog.
-5. Remove items from the catalog
+5. Remove items from the catalog.

- Planned extensions include
- 1. Giving the

- My Little App uses React and Redux on the front end, and
+ My Little App uses React and Redux on the front end, and a Mongo database on the back end, configured with Mongoose.